GradienceTeam/Gradience/README.md

 Gradience can be installed using multiple methods.

+- Flathub (Recommended)
+- As RPM package
+- As DEB package (not available yet)
+- From AUR

 ### Flatpak

 Gradience is available on Flathub.
 You can install it using the following command: